sethgonzales/sethgonzales/README.md

 </div>

 ## :wave: About Me!
-I am a former chemistry educator turned software developer.
-I believe in continual growth and learning.
+I am passionate about continual growth and finding new opportunities to learn.
+As a former chemistry educator, I carry strong communication skills and hold endless facts about science.
 Let's connect!

 <div align="center" >